Almost every state requires businesses to have workers' comp insurance. Here are some things to consider when figuring out how much you need.

-In general, how much workers' compensation you need to purchase depends on state law and varies by industry.
-A reputable insurance agency should be able to advise you, but if you prefer to do your homework first, here are some things to consider.
+How much workers' compensation you need depends on a number of factors, including state laws and your industry.
+Reputable insurance agencies should be able to help you determine how much you need.
+But if you want to do your homework, here are some things to consider.

 What does your state require?

-To know the minimum workers' compensation you need to get, check your state laws.
-Only Texas does not mandate that companies provide workers' compensation for their employees.
+To understand workers' compensation requirements, you need to check your state laws.
+Only Texas doesn't mandate that companies provide workers' compensation for their employees.
 State laws further require that your workers' comp policies be audited regularly to ensure you are paying an appropriate amount for the risk exposure your people face on the job.

-Some states exempt small businesses from having to get workers' comp coverage if you are the sole proprietor of your business.
-However, before choosing this option, weigh the potential expense of a claim against the costs of the insurance.
+Some states exempt you from getting workers' comp coverage if you are the sole employee of your business.
+Before you opt to use this exemption, Somers suggests weighing the potential expense of the claim against the cost of insurance.

 What risks do your workers face?

 While strong safety standards and procedures can offset the danger, the more hazards your employees work with, the more coverage you should consider.
-The National Council on Compensation Insurance has compiled a list of the most common risks associated with specific jobs.
-In addition, OSHA has identified the most common accident risks associated with construction:
+Common risks associated with construction include falls, trench or scaffold collapse, electric shock, and repetitive-motion injuries, according to OSHA.

 What are the financial risks?

-Some areas have a higher cost of living than others.
-That means employees need to make more than their peers elsewhere in order to achieve a similar standard of living.
+Some cities and states have higher costs of living than others.
+That means employees need to make more to achieve a similar standard of living.
 It also means the noninsured costs of medical treatment are higher.
 Therefore, their losses due to injuries on the job are higher than if they were employed in a different city or state, and they will need more workers' comp.
-Conversely, if you are in an area where the cost of living is lower, their financial need is less.

 How much does workers' comp insurance cost?

-If you are shopping for a workers' comp insurance broker, you should not only compare prices but also coverage and reputation.
-Find an agent who answers your calls quickly and understands your state's requirements as well as the specific hazards of your industry.
+If you are shopping for a workers' comp insurance broker, you should compare prices, coverage and reputation.
+You'll want an agent who answers your calls quickly and understands your state's requirements as well as the specific hazards of your industry.